till-s/linux_drv_fpga_prog/README.md

  the kernel builds when processing the device tree.

- You can simply create a soft device by writing the device-tree path to the controller to the driver's 'add_programmer' property.
+ You can simply create a soft device by writing the device-tree path to the controller to the driver's `add_programmer' property.

  Note that the controller itself still must be defined in the device tree.
 E.g., for zynq we have (on amba bus):